jinglonghoelscher/Millennium-Jing/README.md

    c. test_solution_part2.R and run_tests.R contains the solutions to the unit test of the problem "Position calculator"

-4. Various csv files which are the outputs specified in the pdf file.
+3. Various csv files which are the outputs specified in the pdf file.

+4. The two original csv files: pos.csv and trd.csv.